Judge denies restraining order that could have stopped implementation of marijuana ban

-A Kern County judge has denied a temporary restraining order that could have prevented the county’s ban on sales of marijuana from being implemented.
+Kern County Judge Thomas Clark has denied a temporary restraining order that could have prevented the county’s ban on sales of marijuana from being implemented.

 The temporary restraining order came as part of a lawsuit brought forward by a group of medical cannabis dispensaries that claim Kern County’s ban violates the constitutional rights of both the dispensary owners and the patrons they serve.